jcaillon/valet/tests.d/1107-self-document/results.approved.md

 # ```
 #
 # > - All characters in the pattern must be found in the same order in the matched line.
-# > - Use `shopt -s nocasematch` to make this function is case insensitive.
+# > - This functions is case insensitive.
 #
 function string::highlight() { :; }